-When you first contact Service Coordination, you will be connected to a Children’s Case Manager.
+When you first contact Service Coordination, you will be connected to a Children’s Intake Worker.

-The Children’s Case Manager will assist you with completing the registration process.
+The Children’s Intake Worker will assist you with completing the registration process.
 Make sure to have all the supporting documents with you.

 Please call Service Coordination at 613-748-1788 or send an email at firstname.lastname@example.org.
-An employee at the reception will direct your call to a Children’s Case Manager.
+An employee at the reception will direct your call to the Children’s Intake Worker.

 Visit the links below to learn more about what is a developmental disability and what is the Autism Spectrum Disorder: